 Lease Commitments.
-The Company leases certain office and warehouse facilities under noncancelable operating leases that expire at various terms through 2022.
+The Company leases certain office and warehouse facilities under noncancelable operating leases with various terms that expire through 2022.

 Royalty Agreements.
 The Company has certain royalty agreements in place with terms that include payment of royalties of 3% to 5% of specified product sales.
 The royalty agreements have effective dates as early as 2003 and terms ranging from eighteen to at least twenty years, unless terminated earlier.
-Royalty expense of \$672 and \$534 is included in cost of revenue for the three months ended March 31, 2018 and 2017.
+Royalty expense of \$695 and \$602 is included in cost of revenue for the three months ended June 30, 2018 and 2017.
+Royalty expense of \$1,367 and \$1,136 is included in cost of revenue for the six months ended June 30, 2018 and 2017.

 Purchase Agreements.
 The Company enters into standard purchase agreements with various suppliers in the ordinary course of business.
-Outstanding commitments at March 31, 2018 were not significant.
+Outstanding commitments outside of the ordinary course of business were not significant at June 30, 2018.

 Legal.
-The Company may, from time to time, become a party to legal proceedings.
+The Company may, from time to time, become a party to legal proceedings and receive inquiries from regulators.
 Such matters are subject to many uncertainties and to outcomes of which the financial impacts are not predictable with assurance and that may not be known for extended periods of time.
-When management has assessed that a loss is probable and an amount can be reasonably estimated, the Company records a liability in the Condensed Consolidated Financial Statements.
+When the Company has assessed that a loss is probable and an amount can be reasonably estimated, it records a liability in the Condensed Consolidated Financial Statements.
 Costs associated with legal proceedings could have a material adverse effect on the Company's future consolidated results of operations, financial position, or cash flows.

 The Company received a Civil Investigative Demand (CID) from the U.S. Department of Justice in December 2017 stating that it is investigating the Company to determine whether the Company has violated the False Claims Act, relating to the promotion of certain medical devices related to the treatment of atrial fibrillation for off-label use and submitted or caused to be submitted false claims to certain federal and state health care programs for medically unnecessary healthcare services related to the treatment of atrial fibrillation.
 The CID covers the period from January 2010 to December 2017 and requires the production of documents and answers to written interrogatories.
 The Company had no knowledge of the investigation prior to receipt of the CID.
-The Company maintains rigorous policies and procedures to promote compliance with the False Claims Act and other applicable regulatory requirements and is working with the U.S. Department of Justice to promptly respond to the CID.
+The Company maintains rigorous policies and procedures to promote compliance with the False Claims Act and other applicable regulatory requirements, and it is working with the U.S. Department of Justice to promptly respond to the CID.
 However, the Company cannot predict when the investigation will be resolved, the outcome of the investigation or its potential impact on the Company.

 The Company acquired nContact Surgical, Inc. pursuant to a merger agreement dated October 4, 2015.
 The merger agreement provides for contingent consideration or "earnout" to be paid upon attaining specified regulatory approvals and clinical and revenue milestones.
 The merger agreement's earnout provisions require the Company to deliver periodic earnout reports to a designated representative of former nContact stockholders.
 In response to the report delivered in February 2018, the Company received a letter from the representative on March 16, 2018.
-The letter purports to serve as an "earnout objection statement" (as that term is defined in the merger agreement) and claims that for purposes of determining the commercial milestone payment, the Company should be including revenues of certain additional items and products that the Company has not been including in its earnout reports.
-The
+The letter purports to serve as an "earnout objection statement" (as that term is defined in the merger agreement) and claims that for purposes of determining the commercial milestone payment, the Company should be including revenues of certain additional items and products that the Company has not previously included in its earnout statements.
+The Company has disputed the basis of the representative's claims, and has corresponded with the representative regarding the earnout objection statement.